-The Indian Hills water system is well maintained and operated, and generally protected from potential sources of contamination based on well construction, hydrogeologic settings, and system operations and management.
-However, the susceptibility of the system is classified as "high," due to the potential contamination from septic systems and nearby roadways.
-No associated contaminants have been detected from these potential sources.
-Please contact New Mexico Water to discuss the finding for the Source Water Assessment and Protection Plan (SWAPP) report.
+The Meadow Lake water system is well maintained and operated, and sources of drinking water are generally protected from potential contamination by well construction, hydrogeology, and system operations and management.
+However, the susceptibility of the system is classified as "moderately high," due to the potential contamination from septic systems.
+No associated contaminants have been detected from this potential source.
+Please contact New Mexico Water to discuss the findings for the Source Water Assessment and Protection Plan (SWAPP) report.